-Recently, some friends and I were discussing our personal take on the concept of “lesbian Identity.”
-Needless to say, the concepts shared were fascinating, but what I found even more of interest was the underlying thoughts of identity.
-Some women responded with their feelings of why they identify as a lesbian.
-Others responded with a more global approach on living as a lesbian.
-The different approaches signal to me that identity truly has more meaning to each individual than any of us realized.
+Recently, some friends and I discussed our private approach to the notion of “lesbian identity.”
+Needless to say, the shared ideas were intriguing, but the fundamental ideas of identity were what I found even more interesting.
+Some females replied as to why they identify as a lesbian with their emotions.
+Others replied on living as a lesbian with a more worldwide strategy.
+The distinct methods signal to me that each individual’s identity really has more significance than any of us realized.

-There are some folks who hold the belief that “lesbian identity” is women who lust after women, promiscuous and indiscriminately involved with any woman.
-These folks identify lesbians as sexual predators, aggressively pursuing sex with every woman (or girl) encountered.
-This narrow definition effectively strips us of our humanity, leaving us nothing more than sexual beings.
+There are some people who believe that “lesbian identity” is females lusting for females, promiscuous and indiscriminately engaging with any female.
+These folks recognize lesbians as sexual predators, pursuing sex aggressively with each encountered female (or girl).
+Effectively this limited definition strips us of our humanity, leaving us nothing but sexual humans. masking aids should not happen

-I believe that we reinforce this narrow view of the lesbian identity when we define ourselves by our sexuality, excusing our not coming out as “no one’s business.”
-How many times have you hidden behind (or heard), “I don’t come out to so – and-so because what I do in my bedroom is no one’s business.”
-Do we stop to consider the message we are sending?
-And if so, perhaps it is time for us to seriously consider if our lesbian identity begins and ends in the bedroom.
+I think we reinforce this narrow view of lesbian identity when we define ourselves by our sexuality, excusing our not coming out as “no one’s business.”
+How many times did you hide behind (or hear), “I don’t come out to so – and-so because what I do in my bedroom is no business for anyone.”
+And if so, it may be time for us to consider seriously whether our lesbian identity starts and finishes in the bedroom.

-By defining ourselves by our sexual activity-as only that which happens in the bedroom – we become one-dimensional.
-In a world filled with three-dimensional relationships, we allow our relationships to become hollow and meaningless, or at best, something that only exists hidden away from public view – in the bedroom.
+We become one-dimensional by identifying ourselves through our sexual activity-as just what happens in the bedroom.
+In a globe packed with three-dimensional interactions, we are allowing our lives to become hollow and meaningless, or at best something that exists only hidden from the public perspective-in the bedroom.

-In the same breath, there are circumstances where it is in a woman’s best interest to not come out.
-Personal safety – be it physical, family or financial – must be considered above all else.
-The risk factors must be weighed by each individual, and because of certain bigotries, there are some who must carry the heavy burden of hiding their lesbian identity.
+There are situations in the same breath where it is in the best interest of a woman not to come out.
+Personal security, whether physical, family or economic, must above all be regarded.
+Each person must weigh the risk factors, and there are some who have to bear the heavy burden of hiding their lesbian identity due to certain bigotries.

-Our strength comes from being honest about our reasoning-honest about our identity within ourselves.
-It is empowering to accept that it may not be safe to come out, as long as we are able to privately acknowledge and honor our lesbian identities and relationships.
+Our power arises from being frank with our reasoning-honest within ourselves about our identity.
+It is empowering to accept that coming out may not be secure as long as we can recognize and respect our lesbian identities and interactions privately.
+Identity for lesbians

-Finally, in case you were wondering, my definition of “lesbian identity,” is about affirmation.
-Lesbian identity is a positive action – loving and honoring women – not a negative or avoidance – the rejection of men – as many unknowing assume.
-Lesbian identity is about creating a life-bond with a woman, which in turn creates love, pride and strength within every aspect of our lives – not just what we share in the bedroom.
+Finally, my concept of “lesbian identity,” if you were asking, is about affirmation.
+Lesbian identity is a beneficial action-women’s love and honor-not a negative or avoidance-men’s rejection-as many unknowing people suppose.
+Lesbian identity is about establishing a woman’s life-bond, which in turn generates love, pride and strength in every aspect of our life-not just what we share in the bedroom.